philanderson888/course-notes/random/terms-5700.md

 Monitor('function1');
 Debug('functionname');
 Toggle device mode chrome
-const

-const variables are
-UPPERCASE
-block scope and even if global, not assigned to the Window object const references to primitive values are always immutable const bindings are immutable but the contents of objects and arrays are not immutable so the contents can change - it is just the binding to the object or array object which does not change
+const ... block scope and even if global, not assigned to the Window object const references to primitive values are always immutable const bindings are immutable but the contents of objects and arrays are not immutable so the contents can change - it is just the binding to the object or array object which
-Const Var Let

 use const by default
 use let if rebinding is needed